SolarNetwork/solarnetwork-central/solarnet/README.md

 ## Enabling ErrorProne

-Pass `-P errorProneEnabled=true` to the build command to enable ErrorProne warnings.
-This is disabled by default for now until all sources have been updated to fix their initial ErrorProne warnings.
+Pass `-P errorProneEnabled=true` to the build command to enable ErrorProne warnings when compiling sources, and `-P errorProneEnabledTest=true` to enable warnings when compiling test sources.
+Tests are disabled by default for now until all sources have been updated to fix their initial ErrorProne warnings.

 # Testing